 Terry Halvorsen has assumed the permanent role of chief information officer for the Department of Defense, Washington, D.C.

 The Pentagon’s new cybersecurity strategy for the first time publicly addresses the department’s option to resort to offensive cyberwarfare tactics as a means to safeguard the military’s information networks.
-The Department of Defense Cyber Strategy, the second in four years, guides the development of the military’s cyber forces.

 Senior military leaders will try next week to hash out differences on the command and control (C2) of the Joint Information Enterprise, or JIE, said Lt.
-Gen. Mark Bowman, USA, director, command, control, communications and computers/cyber and chief information officer, Joint Chiefs of Staff, in remarks at AFCEA TechNet Augusta 2014.
+Gen. Mark Bowman, USA, director, command, control, communications and computers/cyber and chief information officer, Joint Chiefs of Staff.
+Gen. Bowman made the remarks while addressing the audience at the AFCEA TechNet Augusta 2014 conference, Augusta, Georgia.

 Bob Work has been confirmed as deputy secretary of defense, Pentagon, Washington, D.C.

 Michael Dumont has been assigned as deputy assistant secretary of defense for policy (Afghanistan, Pakistan and Central Asia), Washington D.C.

 Recently at the AFCEA International Cyber Security Summit in Bethesda, MD, Army Maj.
 Gen. John A. Davis, Senior Military Advisor for Cyber to the Under Secretary of Defense, said “Cyber partnerships such as those with the National Security Agency and the Defense Intelligence Agency and external partnerships such as those with industry, international allies and academia represent a transformation in the way DOD approaches cybersecurity.”

 For years, the U.S. Defense Department, not surprisingly, took a “do it alone” posture when it came to sharing information and protecting its networks and communication infrastructures from security attacks.